MERGERS AND ACQUISITIONS

 Conglomerate merger:

-It’s a merger between companies which do not have any common business relations.
+It's a merger between companies that lack any existing business relationships or common interests.